-In October 2007, we entered into a committed equity financing facility with Kingsbridge.
-This committed equity financing facility entitles us to sell and obligates Kingsbridge to purchase, from time to time over a period of three years, shares of our common stock for cash consideration up to an aggregate of \$75.0 million, subject to certain conditions and restrictions.
-To date, we have received \$15.9 million in gross proceeds under this committed equity financing facility.
-Under this committed equity financing facility, we have sold 6,682,045 shares and may sell up to a maximum total of 9,779,411 shares.
-This is approximately the maximum number of shares we may sell to Kingsbridge without our stockholders' approval under the rules of the NASDAQ Stock Market LLC.
+In October 2007, we entered into a committed equity financing facility with Kingsbridge, which we amended in October 2010.
+This committed equity financing facility entitles us to sell and obligates Kingsbridge to purchase, from time to time through March 31, 2011, shares of our common stock for cash consideration up to an aggregate of \$75.0 million, subject to certain conditions and restrictions.
+To date, we have received \$18.9 million in gross proceeds under this committed equity financing facility.
+Under this committed equity financing facility, we have sold 7,988,924 shares and may sell up to a maximum total of 9,779,411 shares.
+This is the maximum number of shares we may sell to Kingsbridge without our stockholders' approval under the rules of the NASDAQ Stock Market LLC.
 This limitation may further limit the amount of proceeds we are able to obtain from this committed equity financing facility.